bjucps209/spring22-team2/README.md

 ### Auxiliary Screens
 * Title Screen starts a new game and moves to the other screens where their respective button has been pressed.
 * Settings Screen sets variables to be used when starting the game that will be used at a later stage.
-* Help Screen has code to display a series of gifs explaining how to play the game. (javafx does not display these currently)
+* Help Screen has code to display a series of gifs explaining how to play the game.
 * High Scores Screen displays the current list of High Scores
 * About Screen scrolls up like movie credits and displays the work done as well as crediting media sources.